-Poultry mites.
-Most chicken owners have to deal with them at some time or another.
-They’re an unwelcome guest in the chicken coop.
-There are plenty of ways to prevent them from ever infesting your birds, such as keeping a clean coop, avoiding flock contact with other birds, and treating the coop frequently with Diatomaceous Earth .
+Chicken mites.
+Most chicken keepers have to deal with them at some time or another.
+They’re an unwelcome guest in the chicken coop, and let’s face it, straight up disgusting.

 If you do find your flock infested, don’t fret, there are plenty of ways to treat your flock and get rid of those pesky pests stat!